arjun-sde/URL-Shortener/README.md

-# Url-Shortner
+# Url-Shortener
-Implementation of URL Shortner Project using FastAPI and Postgres as our RDBMS.
+Implementation of URL Shortener Project using FastAPI and Postgres as our RDBMS.